For wisdom, stick with Christ

 Paul paints a vivid word picture to describe what Christ’s victory over death did to Satan and evil spirits that apparently run wild in our world.
 “This victory over the cross stripped naked the spiritual rulers and their associates—leaving them standing there in disgrace for all the world to see” (2:15).
 How do you think the resurrection of Jesus did that to the spiritual rulers Paul was talking about?

 LIFE APPLICATION.
 Paul does not seem to be a fan of human rules.
-He didn’t even like the idea of people telling Jewish Christians they need to “worship on the Sabbath” (2:16).
+He didn’t even like the idea of people telling Jewish Christians how to celebrate “the Sabbath” (2:16).
 Given what Paul says in the closing verses of this chapter, from 2:16-23, how do you think he would react to church manuals today?